 Blockchain is a digitized, decentralized, public ledger of all cryptocurrency transactions.
 Originally devised for the digital currency, Bitcoin, the tech community is now finding other potential uses for the technology.

-Blockchain is decentralized, peer-2-peer, cryptographically secure, and not controlled by any government or banks - which means no single party can compromise a person’s identity.
+Blockchain is decentralised, peer-2-peer, cryptographically secure, and not controlled by any government or banks - which means no single party can compromise a person’s identity.
 Using their own unique blockchain-based digital identities and crowdfunded resources, Rohingya diaspora communities will have the foundation to empowering themselves economically and socially.

-No. Each Rohingya who registers will be granted a digital ID free of charge as their basic human right.
+No, each Rohingya who registers will be granted a digital ID free of charge as their basic human right.

 Yes, the digital ID may be printed based on request, with a nominal fee charged for printing and delivery.